 The COVID-19 pandemic in spring 2020 dramatically affected the CSU system.
-The suspension of in-person instruction; the cancellation of visual and performing arts events; the postponement or cancellation of cocurricular lectures and activities; the cancellation of athletics events; and, the closure or reduction in the service of libraries and counselling enters represent a profound disruption for faculty, staff, and students.
+The suspension of in-person instruction; the cancellation of visual and performing arts events; the postponement or cancellation of co-curricular lectures and activities; the cancellation of athletics events; and, the closure or reduction in the service of libraries and counselling enters represent a profound disruption for faculty, staff, and students.
 Peer evaluation of the faculty member shall take into consideration the fact that this profound disruption has altered the mode in which the class is being offered and responses must be reflective of the situation under which the peer evaluation was conducted.

 Evaluatee: Evaluator:

-Course:

-Date of Visit:
+Date of Visit: Course:

-Directions: Sources of information for the evaluation are to be obtained from direct observations in the online environment.
+Directions: Sources of informa observations in the online env ition for the evaluation are to be obtained from direct ironment.

-With a poor rating being 1 and excellent rating a 5 please rate this course in its entirety Stro Disa Agree Strongly Agree OVERALL RATING OF THIS COURSE 1 2 3 4 5
+With a poor rating being 1 and excellent rating a 5 please rate this course in its entirety ngly gree Agree ongly ree OVERALL RATING OF THIS COURSE 1 2 3 4 5

-Nnowledge: Demonstrates theory and research based knowledge in subject area via: Strongly disagree Strongly agree 1 Student analysis of level of Instruction 1 2 3 4 5 Current knowledge level of students is assessed as appropriate for course 2 Clearly Stated course goals/outcomes 1 2 3 4 5 Outcomes are clear and behaviorally measurable 3 Instructional activities 1 2 3 4 5 Utilizes active learning strategies that engage the student and appeal to different learning styles Learning activities are linked to course outcomes Content is organized by modules, units, lessons or other meaningful architecture 4 Student and course evaluations 1 2 3 4 5 Formative evaluation is provided to students through ongoing feedback (emails, gradebook, etc.) Summative evaluation is clearly described Evaluations are linked to outcomes
+Knowledge: Demonstrates theory and research based knowledge in subject area via: Stro ngly gree Agree Strongly agree 1 Student analysis of level of Instruction 1 2 3 4 5 Current knowledge level of students is assessed as appropriate for course 2 Clearly Stated course goals/outcomes 1 2 3 4 5 Outcomes are clear and behaviorally measurable 3 Instructional activities 1 2 3 4 5 Utilizes active learning strategies that engage the student and appeal to different learning styles Learning activities are linked to course outcomes Content is organized by modules, units, lessons or other meaningful architecture 4 Student and course evaluations 1 2 3 4 5 Formative evaluation is provided to students through ongoing feedback (emails, gradebook, etc.) Summative evaluation is clearly described Evaluations are linked to outcomes